ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 A gateway firewall represents rules that are applied to the perimeter firewall for North-South traffic that is connected to {{site.data.keyword.vpc_short}}.
 A gateway firewall can be applied to both Tier-0 and Tier-1 gateways.

-Distributed firewall monitors all the East-West traffic on your VMs.
+A distributed firewall monitors all the East-West traffic on your VMs.
 When you group objects, it simplifies the rule management.
 Groups include different objects that are added both statically and dynamically, and they can be used as the source and destination of a firewall rule.
 They can be configured to contain a combination of VMs, IP sets, MAC sets, segment ports, segments, AD user groups, and other groups.
 Dynamic inclusion of groups can be based on tag, machine name, OS name, or computer name.

-For more information about firewalls in NSX, see the [VMware documentation](https://docs.vmware.com/en/VMware-NSX-Data-Center/3.1/administration/GUID-7C4C2848-E56D-490E-98BF-7D506DB8AA60.html?hWord=N4IghgNiBcIGYEsBOBTA7pCBnABAgdjgHIDKAGiAL5A){: external}.
+For more information about firewalls in NSX, see the [VMware documentation](https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-A52E1A6F-F27D-41D9-9493-E3A75EC35481.html){: external}.

 ## Related links
 {: #vpc-vcf-nsx-t-logical-routers-links}